simonheimlicher/heimlicher.com/content/_index.md

 2. How do you see my performance relative to these  expectations?
 3. What does my future hold?

-While OKRs answer the first question, number two and three are at best answered partially by OKRs and belong to the [separate realm of performance management](transformation/okrs-vs-performance-management).
+While OKRs answer the first question, numbers two and three are at best answered partially by OKRs and belong to the [separate realm of performance management](transformation/okrs-vs-performance-management).

 {{< /panel >}}